About Us

 Peel DSB Rashmi Swarup (I)

 Peterb.
 Vic.
-North.& Clarington CDSB Joan Carragher
+North.& Clarington CDSB Stephen O'Sullivan

 Rainbow DSB Bruce Bourget